arons094/buddy-tts/README.md

 buddy-tts watches for the transition from no `(@>>` to `(@>>` present in the terminal text.
 This rising edge triggers bubble extraction — reading on every poll while talking would repeat the same text.

+**NOTE** Your companion will be different, you may need to update the code on how to check for when it is speaking.
 ### Extracting bubble text

 When the talking beak is detected, the script searches within ±15 lines of the goose for a Unicode box: